 New Safe Harbor for Claiming the Home Office Deduction

-Starting for tax years 2013 and afterwards, taxpayers will be able to use a simplified form, which the IRS has not published yet, for claiming the home office deduction where the IRS will simply allow the business owner to claim a safe harbor amount, equal to $5 multiplied by the number of square feet — up to 300 — used exclusively for business — so, obviously, the maximum deduction under the safe harbor rule for any taxpayer is $1,500.
+Since 2013, taxpayers are able to use a simplified method for claiming the home office deduction where the IRS will simply allow the business owner to claim a safe harbor amount, equal to $5 multiplied by the number of square feet — up to 300 — used exclusively for business — so, obviously, the maximum deduction under the safe harbor rule for any taxpayer is $1,500.
 Rev. Proc.
 2013-13

 This safe harbor method will not affect any deductions that are available to the homeowner even if no part of the home was used for a business, such as deductions for the qualified residence interest, property taxes, and casualty losses.

 An election to use the safe harbor provision is made on the taxpayer's tax return for that year.
 Each year, the taxpayer can choose the safe harbor provision or to deduct actual expenses, but if the safe harbor option is chosen for a particular tax year, then it becomes irrevocable for that year.
 Furthermore, the safe harbor provision does not allow any depreciation, including first-year depreciation under §179, to be claimed for the business use of the home for that tax year.
 Any subsequent claim of depreciation using actual expenses in a later tax year will be calculated according to the applicable depreciation table and tax year.
 The depreciation that could have been claimed, but for the safe harbor, are forever lost.
-However, there is no depreciation recapture when the home is sold.
+However, if the safe harbor method is used exclusively, then there is no depreciation recapture when the home is sold.

 The maximum square footage that can be claimed under the safe harbor provision is 300 ft.² If the square footage changes during the year, then the square footage for each month must be added, then divided by 12, the number of months in the year.
 However, no month can be counted unless the taxpayer had at least 15 days of qualified businesses use during the month.
 So if a taxpayer started using 350 ft.² of his home as a business on June 17, then the average monthly allowable square footage that can be claimed would be 300 × 6/12 = 1800/12 = 150 ft.² Note that only the maximum 300 ft.² is used in the calculation and that the month of June is not counted at all, since business use was less than 15 days for the month.